Terms of Service

 9. What charges apply to late payments, rejected payments and other account processing actions?

-If Storm does not receive payment within thirty (30) days of the invoice date, you will be subject to a late payment charge of 2% per month.
-This late payment charge accrues on a daily basis and is calculated and compounded monthly on the outstanding amount (26.82% per year) (“Late Payment Charges”) from the date of the first bill on which it appears until the date we receive that amount in full.
+If Storm does not receive payment when due, you will be subject to a late payment charge of 3% per month, applied to balances overdue by thirty (30) days & beyond.
+This late payment charge accrues on a daily basis and is calculated and compounded monthly on the outstanding amount (42.58 % per year) (“Late Payment Charges”) from the date of the first bill on which it appears until the date we receive that amount in full.
+You agree that we can charge any unpaid and outstanding amount, including any Late Payment Charges and taxes, on your account to your credit card, bank account or any other payment method pre-authorized by you for payment of Fees.
+Any account that exceeds a sixty (60) day overdue balance will be suspended.

-- a change of any Identifier.
+• a change of any Identifier.

-- collection efforts due to non-payment or having a balance over your credit limit, including unbilled usage and pending charges, fees and adjustments;
+• collection efforts due to non-payment or having a balance over your credit limit, including unbilled usage and pending charges, fees and adjustments;

-- returned or rejected payments due to non-sufficient funds (“NSF”) or any other reason; and/or
+• returned or rejected payments due to non-sufficient funds (“NSF”) or any other reason; and/or

-- the restoral of Service
+• the restoral of Service

-10. What if I dispute Fees on my invoice?
+11. What if I dispute Fees on my invoice?

-If you have any questions, disputes or discrepancies to report regarding Fees, you must do so within ninety (90) days of the invoice date.
+If you have any questions, disputes or discrepancies to report regarding Fees, you must do so within thirty (30) days of the invoice date.
 Failure to notify us within this time period will constitute your acceptance of such Fees.
 We will investigate disputes and if, in our sole discretion, we determine that a portion of the Fees was incorrectly charged, then we will reverse the disputed portion of the Fees.
 You must pay the undisputed portion of the Fees in accordance with Section 8.

 Your Responsibilities

-11. Does Storm have any policies that apply to the Services?
+12. Does Storm have any policies that apply to the Services?

-12. Are there any limits to my use of the Services?
+13. Are there any limits to my use of the Services?

-- Transfer your Services without our express consent.
+2. Transfer your Services without our express consent.

-13. How can I be sure that Storm has accurate contact information for my account?
+14. How can I be sure that Storm has accurate contact information for my account?

-14. What am I responsible for if my Storm account is compromised?
+15. What am I responsible for if my Storm account is compromised?

 Storm Services

-15. Are there any warranties on the Services?
+16. Are there any warranties on the Services?

-Not applicable to residents of Québec: To the maximum extent permitted by law, Storm Parties do not guarantee or warrant the performance, availability, coverage, uninterrupted use, security, pricing or operation of the Services or any products, content, applications, services, facilities, connections or networks used or provided by us or third parties.
+To the maximum extent permitted by law, Storm Parties do not guarantee or warrant the performance, availability, coverage, uninterrupted use, security, pricing or operation of the Services or any products, content, applications, services, facilities, connections or networks used or provided by us or third parties.

 You bear the entire risk as to the use, access, transmission, availability, reliability, timeliness, quality, security and performance of the Services.